Author: hei

 From the trading activity that took place:

-• On the local NSX listing, shares belonging to Namibia Breweries were traded with no change in share price
+• Shares belonging to FirstRand Namibia Ltd were traded without a change in share price

 NameNSX Local TickerPrice Previous Close 'N$Price End of Day 'N$Daily Change %